daip13/LPC_TRAIN/README.md

 3. cd /root/LPC_train/ && sh main.sh
 ```

 Notice: the training data for MOT17 is very small, so the model is easy to be overfitting.
 Please choose the best trained model by evaluating its performance on the test set.
+For MOT17, we use the model trained with 100 iterations.